dapingQ/blog/cv.md

 Research Experience
 ===================================================

+2021.01-Present
+: *Quantum optics and quantum information*, Wien AT

 2017.10–2020.03
 : *Quantum information processing*, Kyoto JP
 : <br>We collaborated with [Prof. Shiyoshi Yokoyama][yok-lab] at Kyushu University, and focusing on realization of on-chip high-intensity broadband entangled photon sources based on SiNx and other material platforms.